infoAtDomFree/example/README.md

 This is example code for DOM FREE, available here: https://github.com/infoAtDomFree/dom-free

 ## This sample is runnable from your device after doing a git clone
-You will want to load either index_cjs.html (using Classic Javascript) or index_esm.html (using modern ECMAscript).

 ```
 git clone https://github.com/infoAtDomFree/example.git
 cd example